sourcegraph/about/blogposts/introducing-sourcegraph-server-2-6.md

 ## More documentation for scaling and deployment

-We’ve added tons of information to the Sourcegraph Data Center documentation to better help you use Sourcegraph at your company.
-See the [scaling documentation](/docs/server/datacenter/scaling) for information on managing scaling your deployment.
+We’ve added tons of information to the Sourcegraph cluster deployment documentation to better help you use Sourcegraph at your company.
+See the [cluster deployment documentation](https://docs.sourcegraph.com/admin/install/cluster) for information on managing and scaling your Sourcegraph cluster.

 ## Improvements to built-in authentication

 It's now much easier to control access to your code on Sourcegraph.
-When using `auth.provider == "builtin"`, two new important changes mean that a Sourcegraph Server instance will be locked down and only accessible to users who are invited by an admin user (previously, we advised users to place their own auth proxy in front of Sourcegraph servers).
+When using `auth.provider == "builtin"`, two new important changes mean that a Sourcegraph instance will be locked down and only accessible to users who are invited by an admin user (previously, we advised users to place their own auth proxy in front of Sourcegraph servers).

 1. When `auth.provider == "builtin"` is set, Sourcegraph will now by default require an admin to invite users instead of allowing any visitor to the site to sign up.
 Set `auth.allowSignup == true` to retain the old behavior of allowing anyone who can access the site to sign up.
 2. When `auth.provider == "builtin"`, Sourcegraph now respects a new `auth.public` site configuration option (default value: `false`).
 When `auth.public == false`, Sourcegraph will not allow anyone to access the site unless they have an account and are signed in.

 ## Bitbucket Server support

 We’ve added native integration for [Bitbucket Server](https://www.atlassian.com/software/bitbucket/server) so you can get powerful code search over all your Bitbucket Server projects in minutes.
 Click **Add Bitbucket Server repositories** in the site config area, fill in the generated fields, and select which repositories to enable.
-[See the documentation](/docs/server/config/repositories#bitbucket-server-configuration) for full instructions.
+[See the Bitbucket integration documentation](https://docs.sourcegraph.com/integration/bitbucket_server) for full instructions.

-As always, in addition to natively supported code hosts (GitHub, GitLab, Gitolite etc.), repositories from any code host can be added with the [repos.list](/docs/server/config/repositories#sync-repositories-from-any-code-host) configuration option.
+As always, in addition to natively supported code hosts (GitHub, GitLab, Gitolite etc.), Git repositories from any code host can be added.

 ## Better Phabricator integration

 We now display a **View on Phabricator** link rather than a **View on other code host** link if you are using Phabricator and hosting your code on GitHub or another code host with a UI.
 Commit links will now also point to Phabricator.

-[Read the documentation](/docs/server/config/phabricator) to integrate Sourcegraph Server with Phabricator.
+[Read the Phabricator integration documentation](https://docs.sourcegraph.com/integration/phabricator) to integrate Sourcegraph with Phabricator.

-## Safari extension (beta)

-We’re bringing our browser extension for GitHub to Safari!
-Get code intelligence and code search on GitHub code files and PRs in Safari.
-The extension is currently in beta, but we invite our Safari users to try it out.
-[Download it now](/docs/features/safari-extension).

-## Additional improvements:
+## Changelog
-* Slack notifications for saved searches may now be added for individual users (not just organizations).
-* Added SSH cloning support to GitLab, GitHub, and GitHub Enterprise.
-* Upgraded the JavaScript and TypeScript language server to use TypeScript 2.7.

-For a complete list of changes, see the [changelog](/changelog).
+See the [Sourcegraph changelog](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/CHANGELOG.md) for a list of all changes in this release.

+---

-Ready to install or upgrade? **[Install Sourcegraph Server 2.6](/docs/server)**
+Ready to install or upgrade? **[Install Sourcegraph 2.6](https://docs.sourcegraph.com/#quickstart)**